 You can view a detailed guide to choosing a SCORM-compliant LMS here,

-SCORM 2004 is still the gold standard of elearning compatibility.
+SCORM 2004 is still the gold standard of online learning compatibility.
 If you create your elearning package following SCORM 2004 protocols, you can be assured it will be read and understood by almost any LMS.
 However, its features are limited.
 With learning becoming more varied and innovative and with an interest in more granular data reporting on learners’ behaviors, xAPI is becoming more and more popular.

 We can help you do it!